Travel Trailer and Tow Vehicle Dynamics

 The major factor, however, is excess speed.

-Caravan and tow vehicle dynamics – driver reaction
+Travel Trailer and tow vehicle dynamics – driver reaction

 Most big rigs feel stable in normal driving.
 There is also usually sufficient stability to enable an experienced driver to cope with scary but not accident-resulting situations.